DongL/datascience/content/post/2018-12-02-git-basics.md

 - git push origin master # or just git push origin master

 ### Check history
-- git status # consistency status with branch master, change not staged for commit, untracked file.
+- git status # consistency status with branch master, changes not staged for commit, untracked file.
 - git log # show the history, who, when and what
 - git reflog # random hash for each commit
 - git show # show last command